A merit scholarship is a financial award given by Delaware Valley University to a student in recognition of his or her academic achievements.

 If you took the new SAT exam, enter your SAT score as the sum of your Critical Reading and Math scores only.
 If you took the SAT exam prior to March 2005, enter as your SAT score the sum of your Verbal and Math score.

-Delaware Valley College participates in all federal and state loan and grant programs for which you may be eligible regardless of the scholarship above.
+Delaware Valley University participates in all federal and state loan and grant programs for which you may be eligible regardless of the scholarship above.

 The information provided by this Merit Scholarship chart is not a guarantee of merit aid.
 To receive a guarantee of your merit scholarship, you must apply for admission and submit an official transcript and an official report of your SAT scores (the SAT scores may be sent directly to us or may be a part of your official transcript).
 This chart is only as accurate as the information you provide.
 While the merit scholarship information is current for this academic year, it is subject to change from each academic year.

 Delaware Valley University provides a top-tier private education at an affordable price.
 In fact, making a DelVal education possible is one of our foremost goals: last year, we offered over $20 million in aid to our students.